ThienTuongDuong/SOC-learning-journal/Week_01/Day01.md

 - SOC Analysts spend a large amount of time analyzing logs and triaging alerts.
 - My next learning goal is to understand how logs are generated and how alerts are created.

+Every achievement begins at somewhere.
+For me it started here. always remember
-**Every heavy step taken today makes the path of tomorrow brighter**
+Every heavy step taken today makes the path of tomorrow brighter